scope3data/methodology/README.md

-# An open framework for measurement advertising emissions
+# An open framework for measuring digital advertising emissions

 Our goal with this project is to build a framework where the media and advertising industry can collaborate on best practices for measuring emissions from the advertising value chain.
-This project was originally developed by Scope3, and is the foundation of the v2 Scope3 methodology.
+This project was originally developed by Scope3 and is used to produce the Scope3 dataset.

 Measuring emissions is extremely complicated in general.
 In the words of one industry leader, "it took us 100 years to figure out how to do financial accounting... and now we're trying to figure out carbon accounting in 2 or 3."
 As such, we feel like it's critical to learn in public and to be honest about what we know and what we don't know.
 Assuming the carbon accounting will require the same auditing and assurance process as the financial accounting world, we hope that this project will enable every step of the process to be traced and validated.

-Our measurement process, at a high level, works as follows:
+This measurement process, at a high level, works as follows:

 1. Gather public materials referencing sustainability and other related data from industry participants
 2. Pull out factual statements from these reports and normalize them into a common framework